env3d/password-lessons/README.md

 ## Q4
 To mitigate the "rainbow table" attack highlighted in Q3, passwords are usually "salted".

-According to the video, the current best practice is to use the blowfish/bcrypt algorithm where the password and salt are generated together.
+The current best practice is to use the blowfish/bcrypt algorithm where the password and salt are generated together.
 The htpasswd command will produce such a password for you.
 You can run the htpasswd command as follows:

 ```
 [root@ip-172-31-18-4 password-lessons]# htpasswd -2nb env3d 12345